 They are meatier than other true rib cuts but are similar in flavor.
-As with the other types of ribs (of course beside the beef rib lol), these country-style ribs are pork.
+As with the other types of ribs (of course besides the beef rib lol), these country-style ribs are pork.

-Some things to remember about this type of meat cut is that it is usually more fatty which is a good thing because it helps keep them nice and juicy when they cook.
+Some thing to remember about this type of meat cut is that it is usually more fatty which is a good thing because it helps keep them nice and juicy when they cook.

 However, country-style ribs also tend to be a bit tougher in texture than those true rib cuts like Baby Back or Spare Ribs.
 That’s why cooking them in the Instant Pot is a great method for this recipe.

 The flavor is wonderful and they are often more budget-friendly than true rib cuts.
 For instance, I found this 3 lb package of country-style ribs in the recipe for around $8 on sale at my local Kroger.

 Prepping the Ribs for the Instant Pot